(Re)Construction of Quantum Space-Time: Transcribing Hilbert Into Configuration Space: It-from-Click Imaging

 Space-time in quantum mechanics is about bridging Hilbert and configuration space.
 Thereby, an entirely new perspective is obtained by replacing the Newtonian space-time theater with the image of a presumably high-dimensional Hilbert space, through which space-time becomes an epiphenomenon construed by internal observers.

 \keywords{space-time frames, synchronization, induced relativity, quantum space-time}

-\section{It-from-click imaging}
+\section{It-from-Click~Imaging}

+This paper continues efforts to address the implications of quantum entanglement in the absence of gravitation for the construction of space-time coordinate frames.
+Previous papers have focused on context communication costs for simulating uniform quantum correlations~\cite{svozil-2022-epr} and conducted a detailed analysis of the violation of Boole's conditions of possible (classical) experience by quantum mechanics~\cite{svozil-2022-epr2}.

 Physical categories and conceptualizations, such as time and space, are formed in minds in accordance with the operational means available to observers.
-They are thus idealistic~\cite{stace1} and epistemic, and therefore historic, preliminary, contextual, and not absolute.
+They are, thus, idealistic~\cite{stace1} and epistemic and,~therefore, historic, preliminary, contextual, and~not~absolute.

-Operationalists such as Bridgman~\cite{bridgman36}, Zeilinger~\cite{sv1,zeil-99}, or Summhammer~\cite{Summhammer_1994} have emphasized the empirical aspect of physical category formation~\cite{Hardy_2007}.
-Hertz also highlighted the idealistic nature of physical `images' (or mental categories) that internal observers construct to represent observations, and how these formal structures should remain consistent with, and connected to, empirical events or outcomes~\cite{hertz-94e}: ``We form for ourselves images or symbols of external objects; and the form which we give them is such that the necessary consequences of the images in thought always mirror the images of the necessary consequences in nature of the things pictured.''
-In these perspectives, physical theories may seem to reflect ontology, but at their core, they are essentially epistemic.
+Operationalists such as Bridgman~\cite{bridgman36}, Zeilinger~\cite{sv1,zeil-99}, or~Summhammer~\cite{Summhammer_1994} have emphasized the empirical aspect of physical category formation~\cite{Hardy_2007}.
+Hertz also highlighted the idealistic nature of physical `images' (or mental categories) that internal observers construct to represent observations, and how these formal structures should remain consistent with, and~connected to, empirical events or outcomes~\cite{hertz-94e}: ``We form for ourselves images or symbols of external objects; and the form which we give them is such that the necessary consequences of the images in thought always mirror the images of the necessary consequences in nature of the things pictured''.
+From these perspectives, physical theories may seem to reflect ontology.
+However, their core `images' turn out to be epistemic constructions.

 In the subsequent discussion, our focus will be on the construction of space-time frames, not in a Newtonian or Kantian sense, portrayed as premeditated `as they are' and providing a sort of theater and arena in which (quantum) events take place, but rather in a Leibnizian sense, constructing them as they can be by the available operational means~\cite{Ballard_1960}.
-As stated by Leibniz~\cite[p.~14]{Leibniz2000Mar}, ``space [[is]] something purely relative, as time is---[[space is]] an order of coexistences, as time is an order of successions.''
+As stated by Leibniz~\cite{Leibniz2000Mar} (p.~14), ``space [[is]] something purely relative, as~time is---[[space is]] an order of coexistences, as~time is an order of~successions''.

-Zooming in on the program of 'it-from-click' (re)construction of space-time from elementary quantum events, the roadmap is quite straightforward: as quanta are formalized by Hilbert space entities, such an endeavor must somehow 'translate' arbitrary dimensional Hilbert spaces into four-dimensional configuration space equipped with space-time frames.
+Zooming in on the program of `it-from-click' (re)construction of space-time from elementary quantum events, the~roadmap is quite straightforward: as quanta are formalized by Hilbert space entities, such an endeavor must somehow `translate' arbitrary dimensional Hilbert spaces into four-dimensional configuration space equipped with space-time~frames.